cosmovision/radiorecorder/readme.md

 ###Installing

-To use these scripts, you will need a webserver with an public accessible
+To use these scripts, install streamripper on your webserver (in my case a Raspberry Pi):
 ```bash
 sudo apt-get install streamripper
 ```
+Copy the two files